What can I expect before, during, and after the program?

 Yes, but you are responsible for making your own arrangements for transportation and accommodation, at your own expense.

 You will be provided with a packing list upon acceptance to the program, but all participants must have a valid passport from their home country at the time of departure.

 Is there a way I can connect with program alumni and others who are interested in IOU Respect?

 What is the history of IOU Respect?

-Shortly after 9/11, 2001, representatives of the Canadian, German, and American Hostelling International associations recognized a clear need to exercise HI’s mission of building peace through bringing people together in order to close the gap between the cultures of youth from Western countries and predominantly Muslim countries.
+Shortly after 9/11, 2001, representatives of the Canadian, German, and American Hostelling International associations recognized a clear need to bridge the gap between the cultures of youth from Western countries and those from predominantly Muslim countries.
 The best way to accomplish this, they decided, was through a cross-cultural international exchange program, which eventually came to be called IOU Respect.

 This initiative was consistent with a worldwide campaign supported by HI, entitled "Youth Hostelling for Peace and Intercultural Understanding".
-The belief that hostelling has a contribution to make toward building a better world represents the motto of the campaign.
-In launching the effort, then HI president Harish Saxena stated that: "Youth hostels feel that they too must find a response to the dramatic, violent conflicts that tear cultures and nations apart.
+The name of this campaign reflects HI’s belief that hostelling can help build a better world by bringing people of all different backgrounds together.
+In launching the effort, HI's then-president Harish Saxena stated that: "Youth hostels feel that they too must find a response to the dramatic, violent conflicts that tear cultures and nations apart.
 Our responsibility is to make our own contribution to intercultural dialogue, and to educate for peace."
 The program has been going strong in its current format since 2006.

 Visit our About Us page to learn more about our organization.